2018 Afghan parliamentary election: Fraud allegations

 According to a spokesperson from the Independent Electoral Complaints Commission (IECC), their decision to annul the results from the capital could be defended for 25 different reasons - including "major fraud" and the IEC's overall mismanagement of the election.

 More than one million votes had been counted in Kabul, accounting for one fourth of the four million votes cast nationwide.
 Under ordinary circumstances, this move would have required a new election to take place within seven days of the IECC's decision.
 Rather than permit a new election however, the IEC denounced the ruling and announced its intent to certify the results of Kabul's vote in spite of the IECC's higher authority over the matter.

 Even before the fraud allegations were levied, IEC officials predicted that counting the votes would be a difficult and time-consuming task, as some 800 candidates had participated in the Kabul elections, and election officials scan the votes for each candidate manually.
 With the fraud allegations as they are, IEC officials have deigned to announce a new date by which the final results will be announced.

 According to the Election and Transparency Watch Organization of Afghanistan, the IEC has delayed announcing the election results out of fear that the validity of the entire vote would be challenged across Afghanistan.
 Given the complaints of fraud the commission already received on election day, observers speculate that the IEC is delaying the vote to avoid receiving further backlash.

 In response to these delays and the actions of the IEC over the last few months, the IECC called for the firing of several IEC staff members.
-On February 12, 2019, Afghanistan's coalition government fired all the commissioners responsible for directing the fraud-tainted election.
+On 12 February 2019, Afghanistan's coalition government fired all the commissioners responsible for directing the fraud-tainted election.
 Though there has been no official news of the fate of the 2018 election ballots, if the results are re-examined or canceled, it could further delay preparations for the upcoming presidential election.

 Meanwhile, opposition politicians are pushing to postpone the presidential election and form an interim government to stabilize the country.
 As part of a peace deal in the works, such a government could include the Taliban as well.
 President Ashraf Ghani has insisted that the 2019 presidential election, already pushed back from April to July, be held on time.

 Inauguration of new parliament

-Despite delays, Afghanistan's new Parliament was officially inaugurated on April 26, 2019, six months after the election was held.
+Despite delays, Afghanistan's new Parliament was officially inaugurated on 26 April 2019, six months after the election was held.
 Afghanistan President Ashraf Ghani presided over the swearing-in ceremony.
 The new Parliament is also Afghanistan's 17th Parliament.
 The same day, final election results from four Afghanistan provinces whose results had been delayed revealed that House of the People speaker Abdul Rauf Ibrahimi of Kunduz had been re-elected to the House of the People as well.
+The five-year term of the new House of the People would have ended in 2023.